Being autistic

 Autism levels

-Autistic people often avoid stating their level of autism because they’ve been told it’s wrong, but it’s wrong to tell someone how to identify.
+△Autistic people often avoid stating their level of autism because they’ve been told it’s wrong, but it’s wrong to tell someone how to identify.

 Goal setting

-Society glorifies goal setting as the path to success but for many autistic people, this approach can be damaging.
+△Society glorifies goal setting as the path to success but for many autistic people, this approach can be damaging.

 Instead of focusing on long term goals, autistic people may benefit more from daily systems and gentle routines.
 Committing to small, meaningful practices without rigid timelines supports growth without triggering overwhelm.
 To do lists can also fail for those with demand avoidance.
 A flexible list of possible tasks without attachment to completing them all can be more supportive.
-Growth doesn’t require constant pushing because sometimes staying in our comfort zone is exactly where we are meant to be.
+Growth doesn’t require constant pushing because sometimes staying in a comfort zone is exactly what is needed.

 Emotions